 Ⅰ. Obtain the necessary information

-Analyze the stamping technology of the joint construction based on relevant data, then conduct process audit and standardization audit on the workpiece.
+Conduct an analysis of the joint construction stamping technology based on relevant data and carry out a process and standardization audit on the workpiece.

-1) Obtain drawings of product parts with specific technical requirements.
+(1) Acquire drawings of product parts with specific technical specifications.

-In fact, the process requirements for stamping parts are not absolute.
+It’s important to note that the requirements for stamping parts are not set in stone.

-Especially in the current situation of the rapid development of stamping technology, according to the actual needs and possibilities of production, the comprehensive application of various stamping technologies as needed in production.
-This can be achieved through the rational selection of stamping methods, the correct formulation of the stamping process and the selection of mold structure, so that it not only meets the technical requirements of the product but also meets the conditions of the stamping process.
+With the rapid advancements in stamping technology, it’s essential to use a comprehensive approach and apply various stamping technologies as needed in production.
+This can be achieved through the rational selection of stamping methods, the proper formulation of the stamping process, and the selection of an appropriate mold structure.
+This approach will not only meet the technical specifications of the product but also fulfill the requirements of the stamping process.

-In this way, it is possible to study the interrelationship between the front and back processes, the process requirements and the assembly relationships that must be mutually assured between the processes, etc.
+By doing so, it becomes possible to examine the interconnection between the front and back processes, understand the process requirements and the assembly relationships that must be guaranteed between processes, etc.

-The production of the parts plays a decisive role in the economy of the stamping process.
-To this end, it is necessary to determine the mold type, structure, material and other related matters according to the production batch of parts and the quality requirements of parts.
-We also analyze the economics of the tooling process and the reasonableness of the production of public buildings and draw the profile of the stamping step.
+The production of the parts has a significant impact on the efficiency of the stamping process.
+To achieve this, it’s necessary to identify the mold type, structure, material, and other relevant details based on the production batch of parts and the quality specifications of the parts.
+Analyze the economics of the tooling process and the feasibility of producing public buildings, and outline the stamping step profile.

-4) Determine the specifications and conditions of the workpiece raw materials (such as sheet, strip, coil, scrap, etc.), understand the nature and thickness of the material, determine whether to use less and no waste for sampling according to the manufacturability of the parts and initially determine the material specifications and accuracy grade.
+(4) Specify the conditions and specifications of the raw materials used for the workpiece (such as sheet, strip, coil, scrap, etc.), understand the nature and thickness of the material, determine whether to minimize waste by using less material for sampling, according to the manufacturability of the parts, and initially identify the material specifications and accuracy grade.

-5) Analyze and design the requirements of the fiber direction and the direction of the burr in the process.
+(5) Analyze and design the fiber direction and burr direction requirements in the process.

-6) Analyze the technical capabilities and equipment conditions of mold making in the mold workshop and the situation of mold standard parts that can be used.
+(6) Evaluate the technical capabilities and equipment conditions of mold making in the mold workshop and the availability of standard mold parts.

-7) Familiar with the equipment information or situation of the stamping workshop.
+(7) Familiarize yourself with the equipment information or status of the stamping workshop.

 Ⅱ. Determine the process plan and mold structure type

-The determination of the process solution is one of the most important aspects to be carried out after the process analysis of the stamped parts.
+Determining the process solution is a crucial step following the process analysis of stamped parts.

-1) Based on the shape characteristics, dimensional accuracy and surface quality requirements of the workpiece, process analysis is performed to determine its main properties and to determine the nature of the basic processes, that is, drop material, punching, bending, deep-drawing, flanging and expansion.
+(1) Conducting a process analysis based on the shape characteristics, dimensional accuracy, and surface quality requirements of the workpiece to determine its key properties and the nature of the basic processes, such as material removal, punching, bending, deep drawing, flanging, and expansion.

-A list of all the single processes required for stamping can generally be determined directly from the product part drawing requirements.
+The list of individual processes required for stamping can typically be derived directly from the product part drawing specifications.

-3) According to the deformation characteristics, dimensional accuracy and ease of operation of each processing, the order of the process is determined.
+(3) Based on the deformation characteristics, dimensional accuracy, and ease of operation of each process, determine the order of the processes.

-For example, using punch first and then bend, or bend first and then punch, etc.
+For example, decide whether to punch first and then bend or bend first and then punch.

-For example, a compound stamping process, a continuous stamping process, etc. Generally, thick, low-precision, small-volume, large-size punches are suitable for single-process production, using simple dies.
+For instance, a compound stamping process or a continuous stamping process.
+Generally, thick, low-precision, small-volume, large-sized punches are suitable for single-process production using simple dies.

-Thin material, small size and a large number of punching parts are suitable for continuous production by step-in die.
+Thin materials, small size, and large numbers of punching parts are ideal for continuous production using a step-in die.

-For stamping parts with high positional accuracy, it is better to use the composite die for stamping.
+For stamping parts with high positional accuracy, it’s advisable to use composite dies for stamping.

-After determining the nature, sequence and combination of processes, the stamping process is determined, and so does the structure of the dies for each process.
+After determining the nature, sequence, and combination of processes, finalize the stamping process and the structure of the dies for each process.

 Ⅲ. Perform the necessary process calculations

-1) Design the materials and calculate the rough dimensions.
+(1) Design the materials and determine the rough dimensions.

-4) Calculate or estimate the thickness of each major part of the mold.
-Such as the thickness of the concave die, the die retaining plate, the pad and the free height of the discharge rubber or spring.
+(4) Calculate or estimate the thickness of each major part of the mold, such as the concave die, die retaining plate, pad, and the free height of the discharge rubber or spring.

-5) Determine the clearance of the convex and concave molds and calculate the dimensions of the working parts of convex and concave molds.
+(5) Specify the clearance of the convex and concave molds and calculate the dimensions of the working parts of the convex and concave molds.

-6) For the deepening process, it is necessary to determine the method of deepening (trimming or no trimming), calculate the number of times of deepening and the size of the semi-finished product in the intermediate process.
+(6) For the deep drawing process, determine the method of deep drawing (trimming or no trimming), calculate the number of deep drawing operations and the size of the semi-finished product in intermediate processes.

 Ⅳ. The overall design of the mold

-Based on the above analysis and calculations, the general design of the mold structure is carried out (at this point, it is usually only necessary to outline the sketch) and the closing height of the mold is preliminarily calculated, the outline dimensions of the mold are outlined.
+Using the above analysis and calculations, conduct a preliminary design of the mold structure (at this stage, it’s usually sufficient to produce a rough sketch) and estimate the closing height of the mold.
+Outline the general dimensions of the mold.

 Ⅴ. Structural design of the main parts of the mold

-1) Parts of the workpiece.
-Such as the design of the convex mold, concave mold, convex-concave mold and the choice of fixed form.
+(1) Workpiece parts, including the design of the convex mold, concave mold, convex-concave mold, and the selection of a fixed form.

 (2) Positioning parts.
-There are several types of positioning devices commonly used in molds, such as adjustable positioning plate, fixed stopper pin, movable stopper pin and fixed side blade, etc., need to be selected and designed according to specific conditions.
+There are several types of positioning devices commonly used in molds, such as adjustable positioning plates, fixed stopper pins, movable stopper pins, and fixed side blades, which need to be selected and designed based on specific conditions.

-In the continuous mode, it is also necessary to consider whether to use the initial stopper pin.
+In continuous mode, it’s also necessary to consider whether to use an initial stopper pin.

-3) Unloading and pushing device.
-Such as the choice of rigidity or elasticity, the selection and calculation of springs and rubbers.
+(3) Unloading and pushing device, including the selection of rigidity or elasticity, and the selection and calculation of springs and rubbers.

-4) Guide parts.
-For example, choose guide column, guide sleeve guide or guide plate guide, choose middle guide column, side rear guide column or diagonal guide column, use sliding guide sleeve or ball guide sleeve with steel ball, etc.
+(4) Guide parts, such as the selection of a guide column, guide sleeve guide, or guide plate guide, the choice of a middle guide column, side rear guide column, or diagonal guide column, and the use of a sliding guide sleeve or ball guide sleeve with steel balls, etc.

-5) Support and clamp parts and fasten parts.
-Such as the selection of the structure of the mold handle and the upper and lower mold base.
+(5) Support and clamp parts, fastening parts, such as the selection of the structure of the mold handle and the upper and lower mold base.

 Ⅵ. Select stamping equipment.

-The choice of stamping type mainly depends on the process requirements and production volume.
+The choice of stamping type is primarily dependent on the process requirements and production volume.

-The determination of stamping equipment specifications mainly depends on the process parameters and die structure size.
-For crank presses, the following requirements must be met the following requirements:
+The specification of stamping equipment is primarily determined by the process parameters and die structure size.
+For crank presses, it must meet the following requirements:

-1) The nominal pressure of the press must be greater than the stamping process force, namely:
+(1) The nominal pressure of the press must be higher than the stamping process force, meaning:

-More precisely, it should be that the load curve of the stamping process must be under the permissible load curve of the press.
+To be more precise, the load curve of the stamping process must fall within the permissible load curve of the press.
 For deep-drawn parts, calculate the deep-drawing work as well.

-2) The press loading height must meet the requirements of the mold closing height.
+(2) The press loading height must meet the mold closing height requirements.

-3) The stroke of the press should meet the requirements of the workpiece forming.
-For the press used in the drawing process, the stroke must be greater than 2 to 2.5 times the height of the workpiece in this process in order to place the blank and remove the workpiece.
+(3) The press stroke should meet the workpiece forming requirements.
+For presses used in the drawing process, the stroke must be greater than 2 to 2.5 times the height of the workpiece in the process to accommodate the blank and remove the workpiece.

-4) The table size of the press must be larger than the shape of the mold base under the mold, and should leave the position of the fixed mold.
-Generally, each side is larger than 50 ~ 70mm.
+(4) The size of the press table must be larger than the shape of the mold base under the mold, allowing for the position of the fixed mold.
+Generally, each side should be larger than 50 to 70mm.
 The size of the leak hole on the press table must be larger than the size of the workpiece (or scrap).

 Ⅶ. Draw a general picture of the mold

 If necessary, a side view of the mold in its working position can be drawn.
-In some cases, the top right corner of the drawing is also used to draw a view of the upper part of the mold and a partial section.
+In some cases, the top right corner of the drawing may also be used to show a view of the upper part of the mold and a partial section.

-The general artifact drawing is in the upper right corner.
-For work done by several sets of molds, it is necessary to draw a workpiece diagram for this process in addition to the workpiece diagram for the previous process.
+The general artifact diagram is located in the upper right corner.
+For work performed by multiple sets of molds, it is necessary to draw a workpiece diagram for the current process in addition to the workpiece diagram for the previous process.

-Technical requirements include punching pressure, selected equipment type, overall mold tolerance and assembly, installation and commissioning, mold closing height, mold clearance and other requirements.
+The technical requirements include the punching pressure, equipment type, overall mold tolerance and assembly, installation and commissioning, mold closing height, mold clearance, and other requirements.

 Ⅷ. Draw non-standard parts

-All dimensions, tolerances and fits, shape and position tolerances, surface roughness, materials used and their heat treatment requirements, and other technical requirements should be indicated on the parts drawing.
+All dimensions, tolerances and fits, shape and position tolerances, surface roughness, materials used and their heat treatment requirements, and other technical specifications should be indicated on the part drawings.

 Ⅸ. Filling out tooling record cards and preparing stamping process documentation

-For small batch production, the process route detail table should be filled in; for large batch production, the process card should be developed for each part.
+For small-scale production, a detailed process route table should be filled out, while for large-scale production, a process card should be created for each part.